- 1 About the CADO resource

 Restrict access/Activity completion

-These settings are visible if Conditional activities and Activity completion have been enabled in the site and the course.
-Note that if activity completion is not enabled in the site and the course then the CADO will fail to include any activity data, unless completion settings have been set prior to activity completion being disabled.
-This is because only activities that have completion enabled are included in the CADO, to allow for non-curricular activities to be on the course page.
+If activity completion is not enabled in the site and the course then the CADO will include all eligible activities automatically.
+If activity completion is enabled for the site and course then only activities that have completion enabled will be included in the CADO.
+The purpose of this distinction is to allow for non-curricular activities to be on the course page but not be included in the CADO.

 Site administration settingsA manager can set site settings for the CADO resource in Administration > Site administration > Plugins > Activity modules > CADO Report.